iamzehan/flowers/README.md

 ## Since Tensorflow is being used in the project, python 3.9.x is used, tensorflow yet has to release a version for 3.10.x

-## Make sure you have wheels install in your python scripts.
+## Make sure you have wheels installed in your python scripts.
 If you don't then run this command anyway, just to be safe -

     pip install wheels